bonny/Developer-Loggers-for-Simple-History/readme.txt

 = 0.4.x (August 2016) =

 - Add notice in admin that [Simple History](https://simple-history.com) must be installed and activated to use this plugin.
+- Add some very basic Travis CI tests, so the plugin is less likely to cause any obvious errors.

 = 0.4.1 (August 2016) =